PrimeCryptoCoin/PrimeAI-Paper-Wallet/README.md

 window.QRCode | MIT License
 window.Bitcoin | MIT License

-The AI Power Grid  - Paper Wallet software is available under The MIT License (MIT) Copyright (c) 2023 aipowergrid.io
+The PrimeAI - Paper Wallet software is available under The MIT License (MIT) Copyright (c) 2023

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the